NetSupport DNA - Corporate Features

 In addition to the Inventory and History views, the NetSupport DNA mobile app also highlights any new PC alerts that have triggered across the network.

 As a natural partner to IT Asset Management, NetSupport DNA is fortunate to be able to offer NetSupport Manager remote control.
-With 25 years of awards and 13 million+ users, NetSupport Manager is recognised as the best in class for secure, high performance remote control.
+With 25 years of awards and 13 million+ users, NetSupport Manager is recognized as the best in class for secure, high performance remote control.

 Accessed from the DNA console on your desktop, tablet or smartphone, NetSupport Manager provides seamless and secure access to workstations and servers across your enterprise, both locally when in the office, and remotely when on the move.

 NetSupport Manager features true multi-platform remote control: monitor and view dozens of devices in a single view; transfer of files or updates to one or multiple devices in one go; remotely view and edit the Registry; manage services and processes; conduct an audio chat; share screens or even show your screen to others; access interactive training tools; geolocation, and much more.